CrystalWindSnake/ex4nicegui/README.en.md

 The first time the effect is executed, the function `auto_run_when_ref_value` will be executed once.
 After that, clicking on the button changes the value of `a` (via `a.value`) and the function `auto_run_when_ref_value` is executed again.

+> Never spread a lot of data processing logic across multiple `on`s or `effects`s, which should be mostly interface manipulation logic rather than responsive data processing logic

 ---

 ### `ref_computed`